MicrosoftDocs/VBA-Docs/outlook/Concepts/Getting-Started/support-for-custom-property-pages.md

 # Support for Custom Property Pages

-You can create your own property pages to customize the **Properties** dialog box for all folders.
+You can create your own property pages to customize the **operties** dialog box for all folders.

 A custom property page is an ActiveX control stored in a dynamic-link library (DLL) that implements the [PropertyPage](../../../api/Outlook.PropertyPage.md) object and that's installed as a [COM add-in](support-for-com-add-ins.md) .
 This object provides the interface through which Outlook can query the property page about its status and inform the property page that the user has clicked the **Apply** or **OK** button.